Financial literacy for beginners includes the fundamental tools need to make sound financial decisions.

 But to get to this point, you must understand the basic terms and principles of personal finance.

-The 9 core concepts of financial literacy for beginners are:
+The 9 core concepts for beginners are:

 - Bank Accounts

 - Credit Cards

 Income is an inflow of money received from working, providing services or products, and investing.

 From this inflow, we pay our bills, save for retirement, and buy that shiny new car.

 Active income is money we earn from ongoing work.
 You get a paycheck for showing up to your 9-5 every day.
 Or your clients pay you for the services offered.
 If you are not actively putting effort into your work, you won’t earn any income.

 Passive income is income earned through minimal to no action.
 The gains you make on your investments.
 Or royalties earned on stock images.
 Rental properties.
 Sales form a print-on-demand business.
 You may need to put in the time or a large sum of money at the onset, but from there on out, little to no effort is required to continue earning an income.